Kaizers Orchestra: Violeta Violeta and hiatus (2009–2013)

 In January 2010, the band performed new material as part of Eurosonic in the Netherlands.
 In February, they announced the title of their next album, which will be a trilogy of albums.
 The album's title is Violeta Violeta and its recording sessions will be financed by the income produced by their tour in February 2010.
 People attending the tour are to be given special edition versions of the album.
 They released their first single from the trilogy, "Philemon Arthur & the Dung", in August, 2010.
 They released the sheet music for their second single, "Hjerteknuser", in October; in the same month, the single and its accompanying music video were released.
 The first volume of the trilogy was released on January 31, 2011.
 Stian Kristiansen has been said to be directing a music video for a song from the album; however, currently the only video, "Hjerteknuser", has been directed by Thomas Berg.
 Their tenth-anniversary concert, which coincides with the final performance of the supporting tour, was held at Oslo Spektrum on 9 April 2011.
 The performance was recorded and was released as the live DVD/CD Live i Oslo Spektrum on 11 November 2011.

-In 2012, the band was awarded Årets Spellemann (Artist of the Year) in a ceremony in their "hometown" of Stavanger.
+In 2012, the band was awarded Årets Spellemann (Spellemann of the Year) in a ceremony in their "hometown" of Stavanger.
 During their acceptance speech they announced that following their 2013 tour, they would retire after thirteen years together.
 In 2013 they also contributed to the book Think like a rockstar ("Tenk som en rockestjerne"), written by Ståle Økland.
 Their 2013 Siste Dans Tour (Last Dance Tour) ended in Stavanger on 14 September 2013.
 The concert, which was their last, was streamed online to fans and published on DVD and Blu-ray exactly one year later.